SORMaker/SDM252/README.md

 # you can use make preprocess to preprocess the code and the .i file will be stored in build folder

 make preprocess

+# from week9, you should use the following cammand

+make run ARGS=lmain # lmain = lecturemain

+make run ARGS=tmain # tmain = taskmain
 ```
 ## quiz-tool